waf/thai-cards/README.md

 To add a new module, create a new file in the `modules` folder, and then list that module in the `modules.json` file.

+To notify offline clients that the app has changed update the `mobile/offline.appcache`.
+Add any additional files and bump the version number.

 Developing
 ==========